Daniela-Padilha/Daniela-Padilha/README.md

 <p>I thrive on learning and tackling new challenges.
 Curiosity drove me to programming, and I’ve been building innovative projects ever since.<br>
 👩‍💻 I'm sharpening my programming skills at 42 Porto.<br>
-🧠 Creating clean, interactive, and engaging web experiences.<br>
+🧠 Interested in creating clean, interactive, and engaging web experiences.<br>
 ⚡️ Fun fact: I'm a biologist with a passion for music, books, and games.</p>